CTM Risk Management in Shipping

 Step-by-Step Workflow of the CTM Shipping Process

-The owner calculates operational needs and instructs the agent.
+The proprietor calculates operational needs and implements the agent.

-Funds move through approved banking routes, complying with anti-money laundering (AML) norms.
+Funds move through certified keeping cash courses, complying with anti-money laundering (AML) norms.

-Cash is physically delivered under port security protocols.
+Cash is physically passed on underneath port security protocols

-The Master signs a receipt confirming the amount received.
+The Ace signs a receipt certifying the whole received.

 6. Documentation and Reporting

-Full transaction records are retained for audit purposes.
+Full trade records are held for outline purposes.

 Inspection and Documentation Requirements